 The girls are in heated discussion with ‘Gator.
 We run over and tell them to get ready to play.
 The panicked kids are telling all their friends about the flying saucer and aliens.
 They begin pointing at us.

 I whispered to ‘Gator and the girls, “Purple People Eater.
 ‘Gator you get to sing.”
+The twins back him up as the alien.

 ‘Well I saw the thing comin’ out of the sky